Quicr/quicr-protocol-spec/moq-arch.md

 # Introduction

 This outlines the design for QuicR, a media delivery protocol for applications that needs real time and/or near real-time data delivery experiences.
 It is based on a publish/subscribe metaphor where client endpoints publish and subscribe to data that is sent to, and received from, relays in the cloud.
 The information subscribed to is named such that this forms an overlay information centric network.

-Typical usecases would be a conferencing applications (audio conferencing, webinars) that demand low latencies at larger scale (in terms of participants),  where for each endpoint to subscribe to the media/data from each of the other participants in the conference and as the same time publish their media/data.
-The cloud device that receives the subscribes and distributes data is call a Relay and is similar to an SFU in the audio/video uses cases.
+Typical usecases would be a conferencing applications (audio conferencing, webinars) that demand low latencies at larger scale (in terms of participants),  where for each endpoint subscribe to the media/data from each of the other participants in the conference and at the same time publish their media/data.
+The cloud device that receives the subscriptions and distributes data is called a Relay and is similar to an SFU in the audio/video uses cases.
 QuicR is pronounced something close to “quicker” but with more of a pirate "arrrr" at the end.

 The QuicR protocol takes care of transmitting named data from the Publisher to the Relay.
-It supports services (with the support of underlying transport, where necessary) to deal with detecting and limiting the bandwidth available and used, congestion control, fragmentation and reassembly, end to end encryption, and prioritization of data.
+It supports services (with the support of underlying transport, where necessary) to deal with detecting and limiting the bandwidth available, congestion control, fragmentation and reassembly, and prioritization of data.
 The maximum lifetime of data can be controlled and important data can be marked for retransmission and so on.
 It is designed to be NAT and firewall traversal friendly as well as high speed implementations in relays and use with load balancers.
-QuicR relay forwards data that was sent to it to all the subscribers for that data.
+QuicR relay forwards the named data that was sent to it to all the subscribers for that data.
 Data is named such that it is unique for the relay and scoped to a origin.
-Subscriptions can include a form of wild carding to the named data.
+Subscriptions can include a form of wildcarding to the named data.

 The design is usable for sending media between a set of participants in a game or video call with under a hundred milliseconds of latency and meets needs of web conferencing systems.
 The design can also be used for large scale low latency streaming to millions of participants with latency under a few hundred milliseconds.
 It can also be used as low latency publish/subscribe system for real time in systems such as messaging and IoT.

 In the simple case, an web application could have a single server implementing Relay function in the cloud that forwards packets between users in a video conference.
 The cloud could also have multiple relays.
 QuicR is designed to make it easy to implement stateless relays so that fail over could happen between relays with minimal impact to the clients and relays can redirect a client to a different relay.
 It should allow for design that support high speed forwarding with ASICs, or NIC cards with on card processing, or use intel DPDK.
 Relay can also be chained so that a relay in a CDN network gets one copy of data from the central cloud data center and can then forward it to many clients that use that CDN.
 This approach can be extended to put relays very close to clients in 5G networks and put relays in home routers or enterprise branch office that can be automatically discovered.
 The use of a relay between the WIFI and WAN allows for different strategies for reliability and congestion control to happen on the WAN and WIFI which can improve the overall end to end user experience.

 The development of the protocol is based on optimizing the end user experience for the person using applications built with QuicR.
 It is not optimized to provide the highest average throughput of data.